ccallawa/alyvix_doc/test_case_building/designer_options.rst

    In Designer, for the Rectangle object type:

-   * FM:  It's not clear what's the (operational) difference between a Button, Box and Window.
+   * FM:  After playing with button/box/window, it's still not clear to me what's the (operational) difference between them, and I can't find an explanation in the 2.7.5 doc.
+I'll need an example for each one.
-     We'll need to explain it.  **A:  Box resizable one direction, window another.
-Try it out.**
-   * FM:  What is the black box in the middle of a box or window
+   * FM:  What is the black box in the middle of a box or window when the Designer screen is open?
    * FM:  Can you autodetect buttons, boxes and windows?
-Right click doesn't work for me.
+Right click doesn't seem to work.
    * FM:  Once you've detected a window, what actions make sense to do, move it?